pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 similar breakthroughs, had personal reasons that impelled him forward in his research---a family friend had recently died of pancreatic cancer.

-Oftentimes, practitioners will see things that the theoreticians miss.
+<span class="newthought">Oftentimes, practitioners will see things</span> that
+the theoreticians miss.
 Not only that, but once they *do* see, practitioners will often have the passion and influence needed to create change.
 As [we wrote about before][hairdresser], Janet Stephens saw something historians missed.
 She had a passion for old hairstyles, and set out to recreate them.
 She knew how to work with hair and persisted until she found a solution.
 Historians had long misinterpreted what Janet understood---and Janet was willing to share.

 Josh Sommer is a good example of someone passionate about finding an answer---passionate enough to do something about it.
 After he was diagnosed